 The Bairrada Region: A Culinary Paradise

-Mealhada serves as the undisputed capital, with iconic establishments like Pedro dos Leitões and the Michelin-recognized Rei dos Leitões perfecting crispy skin that crackles perfectly while revealing tender, flavorful meat inside.
+Mealhada serves as the undisputed capital of this meat-heavy region.
+Iconic establishments like Pedro dos Leitões and the Michelin-recognized Rei dos Leitões dominate the local food scene.

 Wine Pairing